ilvokhin/blog/posts/hello-world/hello-world.md

-Occasionally I find something interesting worth sharing.
+Occasionally, I find something interesting worth sharing.
 But there is no ideal place where I can write it down, so I decided to create such place.

 There are a lot of blog platforms around.
 But I usually don't quite like some